-In our WordPress beginnings, like, 7 years ago, our first website got hacked.
+In my WordPress beginnings, like, 7 years ago, my first website got hacked.

 All that was left of it was just a white page with a plain text message from the hackers :), which I don’t remember now.